Max-Jaeger/redhat-PE180-exam-tips/README.md

 6. **Questions three & four**

     These two questions are almost identical.
-They both will ask you to modify two separate .sh files (shell scripts).
-In both questions, the .sh files should create a new containers with specific flags, configurations and images that are given to us.
+They both will ask you to modify two separate .sh files (shell scripts) in two different directories.
+In both questions, the .sh files should create new containers with specific flags, configurations and images that are given to us.

     Q3 asks us to run a database container, and Q4 asks us to run a wordpress container that connects to the database of Q3.

     Note that you will find two Dockerfiles.
 One in Q3's directory and another in Q4's directory, **DO NOT ATTEMPT** to build them!
 They are just there to mislead you.
-Act as if the dockerfiles aren't there, just open the shell scripts edit them according to the instructions in the web browser and write the name of the image as given and the image will be pulled from an external registry, you don't need to build the dockerfile to get the image.
+Act as if the dockerfiles aren't there, just open the shell scripts and edit them according to the instructions in the web browser and write the name of the image as given and the image will be pulled from an external registry, you don't need to build the dockerfile to get the image.

     Also note in the `sudo podman run` command of **BOTH** questions, include the flag --pod as instructed in Q3.
 If you don't do so, the wordpress container will not run as it will not be able to connect to the database.

     Finally, when you're running the two shell scripts, make sure you run the shell script of Q3 first then the shell script of Q4.

+## Hidden Tricks

+In this section, I'll cover some of the tricks that are part of the questions above.

+1. **Dockerfiles does not copy files from outside the build context**

+    This means that the dockerfile will only copy files that are in the same directory as it resides.
+In other words, you can't use an absolute host file path in your `COPY` or `ADD` commands.

+    In question 1, you are asked to copy a zip file from the host to the container in the building process.
+The zip file is not originally in the same directory as the dockerfile.
+If you use the following to copy the zip file, the build will fail

+        ADD /.../.../<file name>.zip <destination dir>

+        or

+        COPY /.../.../<file name>.zip <destination dir>

+    Alternatively, you should copy the zip file from it's location to the same location as the dockerfile before attempting to build it and then you would use the following format since the zip file is in the build context.

+        ADD <file name>.zip <destination dir>

+        or

+        COPY <file name>.zip <destination dir>

+2. **The ADD command does not unpack zip files automatically**

+    We learned in the DO180 course that the `ADD` command copies and unpacks compressed files.
+But it turns out that it works with some of the formats only like .tar and .tar.gz but it doesn't work with .zip files.

+    In question 1, you are asked to copy a zip file from the host to the container in the building process.
+Using the `ADD` command alone will be useless and will result in the failure of the build.

+    To unzip the file, we should run the command `unzip` directly after copying the zip file.
+I personally used the `COPY` command since the `ADD` command won't grant me any extra benefits.
+The two commands together should look like this

+        COPY <file name>.zip <destination dir>
+        RUN unzip <file name>.zip

 ## Commands Needed

-## Hidden Tricks

-docker copy add from absolute path

-the unzip

-logs

-pods
+Below is a list of commands that you need to be **AWARE OF** because you will **NEED THEM** to pass this exam.
+Make sure to check each command's manual page and see each flag and what they do.
+Also note that the `man` and `--help` options are available in the exam, so you don't need to memorize them.
+Just know them and if you forget something you could `--help` it in the exam.

+- **sudo podman run** | creates a container
+    - -d runs in the background
+    - --name sets the name
+    - -p expose ports to host machine
+    - -e sets env variables

+- **sudo podman build**| builds a dockerfile and produces an image

+- **sudo podman tag** | tags an image

+- **sudo podman save** | saves an image
+    - -o specifies the output file name

+- **sudo podman logs** | shows the logs
+    - --tail use it if u wanna see the last X lines of the logs

+- **sudo podman rm** | removes the container

+- **sudo podman stop** | stops the container

+- **sudo podman push** | pushes the image to an image registry

 ## Conclusion

+I hope these tips were helpful and I wish you all to pass your exams and be certified as soon as possible.
+Stay safe and feel free to contact me @ youssef.negm@ibm.com or catch me at slack for any inquires.